 The survey contains a series of questions about state participation in media campaigns and other social marketing efforts intended to reduce underage drinking and increase parent-child communications about alcohol consumption.
 Media campaigns have been shown to enhance efforts to reduce underage drinking and increase perception of the enforcement of underage drinking laws.
 States were asked whether they participated in or collaborated with a media campaign to prevent underage drinking.
-Seventy-eight percent of the states indicated that they did participate in such a campaign.
+Eighty-two percent of the states indicated that they did participate in such a campaign.
 When asked what types of media campaign the states participated in, regional and local campaigns were the most popular, followed by federal campaigns (Exhibit 3.14).

 States were specifically asked about their participation in SAMHSA's national media campaign, "Talk.
-They Hear You.®" (TTHY).
-Eighty-five percent responded that they did, indicating that they may think of it as more of a state campaign once adopted rather than as a federal campaign.
+They Hear You. "" (TTHY).
+Eighty-three percent responded that they did, suggesting that they may think of it as more of a state campaign once adopted, rather than as a federal campaign.
 States participating in TTHY were asked to describe how they participated and which resources they devoted to the TTHY campaign.
 As indicated in Exhibit 3.15, the majority of states forward TTHY materials to local areas.
-However, approximately one-third (34 percent) of these states indicated that they procure funding for TTHY (Exhibit 3.16).
+Exhibit 3.16 illustrates these states' responses to the question of how they procured funding for the TTHY campaign.
+Forty percent indicated that they did not procure funding for the campaign.